zNaLa/docs/docs/FAQ.md

 6. [Spotify](https://www.spotify.com/)

 ### How is it possible for Rythm to play music from Spotify?
-Unfortunately, it is illegal for any bot to stream or download music from Spotify as this breaks their Terms of Service.
+Tt is illegal for any bot to stream or download music from Spotify as this breaks their Terms of Service, so Rythm will find the songs from Youtube and play them.

-However, to get around with this, Rythm's Spotify Integration gathers tracks information from the Spotify API, and look up the songs on Youtube.

 You can play Spotify song/playlist through Rythm by just simply doing `!play <Song/Playlisr url>`!